MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

 ## Enable Power Automate approvals capability

-Approvals Kit relies on out of the box approvals functionality from Power Automate.
+The approvals kit relies on out of the box approvals functionality from Power Automate.
 If you're using the approvals function for the first time, you must enable the function first either by using the Power Platform Command Line interface or manually by running a cloud flow that includes an approval

 ### Command Line Setup